epfl-ada/ada-2023-project-sugarpandaddies5/README.md

 - Can we accurately predict the result of the test based only on information contained in the MCU Movie Corpus ?

 ## Additional Datasets
+All datasets can be found in our data folder
 - Bechdel Test results : dataset containing a pass/fail marker for about 10000 films.
 - CPI per country : dataset giving inflation information for a range of countries.
 It is important to adjust box office revenue for inflation, especially considering that certain movies studied were produced over 100 years ago when money had a very different value.
 - [Directors Gender](https://github.com/taubergm/HollywoodGenderData/blob/master/all_directors_gender.csv) : dataset of 5056 directors with their gender (male or female)